eduardz1/Master-Thesis/chapters/implementation.typ

 === Making use of C bindings for enums

 Being the code very broad in scope, a lot of options are available for the user.
-In most cases, these options were handled as strings (or better, list of characters, given that Fortran doesn't have a string type).
+In most cases, these options were handled as strings (or better, arrays of characters, given that Fortran doesn't have a string type).
 Operations such as `trim` and `adjustl` (respectively, to remove empty characters and to align a string to the left), are essential to guarantee the correctness of a switch case in Fortran that operates on arrays of characters.
 These operations, however, are incompatible with GPU programming.
 Most of these options can be instead replaced by taking advantage of Fortran's C interoperability with the `enum` data structure @x-ModernFortran[p.~408]).

 The Fortran standard, unfortunately, introduced enumerator types only very recently @x-ModernFortran[p.~461] and is a feature that is still not supported by the major compilers, in part due to the lackluster standardization of the feature, which offers very little benefits compared to the aforementioned `enum, bind(C)` feature.
 The new enumerator type in Fortran is just defined again as a collection of integers instead of the more powerful sum types present in languages such as Haskell and Rust @x-LLVMFortran202X.